 jscodeshift

-jscodeshift is a toolkit for creating codemods (code transformations) and running them.
+Jscodeshift is a toolkit for creating codemods (code transformations) and running them.
 However, its README and docs can be quite challenging to understand.
 This is my documentation on it based on my understanding.
 Use their docs as source of truth in case there is any deviation.

 There are two parts of jscodeshift, as a command (you use it by typing command into your terminal) and as a library (you use it in your js code).
 This note will focus on the second part, using it as a library to write code that transform your code.